 Well Water Testing can find many problems but some problems can be handled quickly.
 For example, high bacteria concentrations can sometimes be controlled by disinfecting a well.
 Filters or other on-site treatment processes may also remove some contaminants.
 Other problems may require a new source of water, or a new, deeper well.
 If serious problems persist, you may need to rely on bottled water until a new water source can be obtained.

 Radon Water Test

-If you have tested the air in your home and found a radon problem, you may also want to find out whether your water is a concern.
+If you have tested the air in your home and found a radon problem, you may also want to do well water testing to find out whether your water is a concern for Radon.
 If you get water from a public water system, find out whether the comes from a surface (river, lake, or reservoir) or a ground water (underground) source.
 If you have a private well, the EPA recommends testing your water for radon.

 BE AWARE: These collection times are different from the Domestic Water Quality & the Coliform Bacteria Water tests.

 - Time your sample collection so that the samples are delivered to the lab no later than Thursday, before 12PM.

 - The lab can accept Radon Test samples during open hours on Monday, Tuesday, and Wednesday.